ninachristof/SDD-Chess-2/README.md

 ## Code standards

-We chose for everything in this program to be in snake_case.
+We chose for everything in this program to be in snake_case as is standard with python.

-python files were formatted using autopep8 to keep consistent spacing and whitespace as well.
+Our python files were formatted using autopep8 to keep consistent spacing and whitespace as well.

-Our files are organized in 3 areas, the repo folder holds the source code, test_positions for testing as well as initializing the board and resources for rendering data.
+We decied to organize our files are organized in 3 areas, the repo folder holds the source code, test_positions for testing as well as initializing the board and resources for rendering data.